 Keep a list of “Dream Destinations”

 Whenever you see or hear about a place that sparks interest, it’s a great idea to note them down on a list.
-Hot air ballooning in Turkey, swimming at the Great Barrier Reef, grabbing Citi Field Mets tickets to catch a famous Mets game.
+Dream destinations like Hot air ballooning in Turkey or swimming at the Great Barrier Reef.
+Maybe it’s your kids dream to grab Citi Field Mets tickets to catch a famous Mets game.

-Then, whenever your family has some free time coming up, the list helps you remember all the places you would love to visit one day, which can save you so much time and effort.
+Once you have this list, whenever your family has some free time coming up, it will help you remember all the places you would love to visit one day, which can save you so much time and effort.